 Lilacs are superior performers when it comes to blooming.
 They develop buds in the fall which overwinter and burst into color and scent in spring.
-Winter freezes can damage some tender varieties but the majority of lilac cultivars are hardy to United States Department of Agriculture zones 4 or even 3.
+Winter freezes can damage some tender varieties, but the majority of lilac cultivars are hardy to USDA zones 4 or even 3.
 With good pruning practices and some spring babying, the plants handle a hard winter beautifully and need little special lilac care in winter.

 Winterizing Lilac Shrubs

 Lilacs are one of the most winter hardy ornamental plants around.
 Do lilacs need cold protection?
 They can withstand temperatures of -40 degrees F. (-40 C.) but may need some protection from icy winds that damage the flower buds.
 They need well-draining soil to prevent frozen water from damaging their roots and killing the tree.
 Lilacs that have not been grafted are hardier than those that have been grafted to rootstock.

 Lilac winter care starts with good siting and a healthy plant.
 The plant needs at least eight hours of sunshine and alkaline to neutral soil.
 When choosing a planting location, avoid planting them against a light-colored building or wall, as this can cause winter burn from the reflection.

 They make a brilliant front of house display and darker buildings can actually afford lilac winter protection.
 However, avoid planting them too close to the foundation, as their roots can cause issues over time.
 Prune off the spent flower heads to help promote bud formation.
 Winterizing lilac shrubs is not the intensive process it is for sensitive plants.

 Lilac Care in Winter

 Lilacs withstand a chilly winter better than most plants.
 They do benefit from occasional watering if there is no precipitation available to the roots.
 Watering around the root zone actually keeps the soil warmer than dry soil, offering lilac winter protection.